 In order to use iCloud Messages, Apple requires its users to enable Two-factor authentication for Apple ID.
 If you haven’t already done this, make sure you enable Two Factor Authentication first.

-To enable iCloud Messages, go to Settings > Apple ID Name > iCloud > move the toggle next to Messages to ON position.
+On iPhone: Open Settings > tap on your Apple ID Name > iCloud > Show All > Messages > On the next screen, move the toggle next to Sync this iPhone to ON position.

 After this, all your previous Messages and new Messages that you send and receive on any of your Apple Devices will be available on iCloud and appear on all your devices.